Zimmer's conjecture for actions of $\mathrm{SL}(m,\mathbb{Z})$: Introduction

 For $m\ge 3$, we remark that the conclusion of Theorem \ref{main1} is known for actions on the circle by results of Witte Morris \cite{MR1198459} (see also \cite{MR1703323,MR1911660} for actions by more general lattices on the circle) and for volume-preserving actions on surfaces by results of Franks and Handel and of Polterovich \cite{MR2219247, MR1946555}.
-Also the conclusion of Theorem \ref{main1} holds when $m=2$ for trivial reasons.
 The proof in this paper requires that $m\ge 4$ though we expect it can be modified to cover actions by $\Sl(3,\Z)$; since these results are not new, we only present the case for $m\ge 4$.
 While this is a very special case of Zimmer's conjecture, it is a key example.
 For instance, the version of Zimmer's conjecture restated by Margulis in his problem list \cite{MR1754775} is a special case of Theorem \ref{main1}.

-Note that if $\Gamma$ is a finite-index subgroup of $\Sl(m,\Z)$ acting on compact manifold $M$, we may induce an action of $\Sl(m,\Z)$ on a (possibly non-connected) compact manifold $\td M= (\Sl(m,\Z)\times M)/\sim$ where $(\gamma,x)\sim (\gamma', x')$ if there is $\hat \gamma\in \Gamma$ with $\gamma' = \gamma \hat \gamma$ and $x' = \alpha(\hat \gamma\inv)(x)$.
+Note that if $\Gamma$ is a finite-index subgroup of $\Sl(m,\Z)$ acting on compact manifold $M$, we may induce an action of $\Sl(m,\Z)$ on a (possibly non-connected) compact manifold $\td M= (\Sl(m,\R)\times M)/\sim$ where $(\gamma,x)\sim (\gamma', x')$ if there is $\hat \gamma\in \Gamma$ with $\gamma' = \gamma \hat \gamma$ and $x' = \alpha(\hat \gamma\inv)(x)$.
 Connectedness of $M$ is neither assumed nor is it used in either the proof of Theorem \ref{main1} or in \cite{BFH}.
 Thus, for the remainder we will simply assume $\Gamma = \Sl(m,\Z)$.

 This paper is a first step in extending the results in \cite{BFH} to the case where $\Gamma$ is a nonuniform lattice in a split simple Lie group $G$ and the strategy of the proof of Theorem \ref{main1} relies strongly on the strategy used in \cite{BFH}.
 In the remainder of the introduction, we recall the proof in the cocompact case, indicate where the difficulties arise in the nonuniform case, and outline the proof of Theorem \ref{main1}.
 At the end of the introduction we make some remarks on other approaches and difficulties we encountered.